.

 The Chaldean empire and Babylon were destroyed by Persians in B.C.E.
 539. Belshazzar, the last king, reigned B.C.E.
 550-539.

--cities of refuge: were appointed for certain types of murder, such as would be manslaughter, where murderers could live out their lives ostracized from normal society:.Numbers 35:11 "Then you shall appoint cities as cities of refuge, that the slayer may flee thither, which has killed any individual unawares.(inadvertently).
+-cities of refuge: were appointed for certain types of murder, such as would be manslaughter, where such people could live out their lives ostracized from normal society:.Numbers 35:11 "Then you shall appoint cities as cities of refuge, that the slayer may flee thither, which has killed any individual unawares.(inadvertently).
 And they shall be unto you cities for refuge from the avenger; that the manslayer die not, until he stand before the congregation in judgment."

 Numbers 35:15-34.
 There were six cities of refuge back then.